saeedtlb/Customize-shoe/README.md

 ## Description

-This is a customizing app with three & react-three-fiber.<br />
+This is a customizing app with three.js & react-three-fiber.<br />
-A shoe will show up and you can move around it and select diffrent part of the shoe and then the pallete will show up and you can change the color of the selected part.
+You can move around the shoe and select different part of the shoe and then the pallete will show up and you can change the color of the selected part.

 ### `npm start`